-As a champion of school success, we share school achievement, growth and comparative performance information with each partner because we believe student data should be the basis for every decision.
+As champions of school success, we share information about school achievement, growth, and operative performance with each partner because we believe student data should be the basis for every decision.

-We’re a resource for schools as they plan and evaluate opportunities for short- and long-term improvement, providing guidance, opportunities for professional development and clear, data-driven feedback.
-Our schools can rely upon us to provide additional resources, information and opportunities for collaboration, innovation and growth.
+We are a resource for our schools as they plan and evaluate short and long-term improvement opportunities.
+We provide guidance, opportunities for professional development, and clear data-driven feedback.
+Our schools can rely on us to provide additional information and opportunities for collaboration, innovation, and growth.

-We monitor every OCCS sponsored school in order to ensure it is observing its charter contract and continually assist them by providing resources to help them succeed.
-OCCS' Academics and Technical Assistance team has successfully worked with partners to monitor school improvement plans, review state and federal accountability regulations, and to align educational and performance plans.
+We monitor every OCCS sponsored school to ensure it is observing its charter contract and continually assist them by providing resources to help them succeed.
+OCCS' Regional Representatives, Special Education Department, Fiscal Team, and School Improvement Team provide technical assistance and successfully work with partners to monitor school improvement plans, review state and federal accountability regulations, and align educational and performance plans.
 Decisions concerning opening new schools, reauthorizing existing schools, and intervening with or closing poor performers are heavily informed by data collected and monitored throughout each academic year and throughout the course of the charter contract.

 We hold our schools to high standards.
 In exchange, our schools enjoy the freedom to innovate and make decisions that reflect students’ needs—without additional burdens or red tape.

-As sponsors, we monitor our schools’ compliance with all applicable laws and with the charter contract.
-All monitoring is conducted through a dedicated department via document collection, contract analysis, information and resource sharing, site visit evaluation, and governing board meeting attendance.
-We also offer support to any schools that may not fully understand their charter contracts as well as obligations under state and federal law.
-We interface with the Ohio Department of Education to assure compliance of each sponsored school.
+As sponsors, we monitor our schools’ compliance with all applicable laws and the charter contract.
+All monitoring is conducted by dedicated staff via document collection, contract analysis, information and resource sharing, site visit evaluation, and governing board meeting attendance.
+We also offer support and technical assistance to help our schools understand legislative changes.
+We interface with the Ohio Department of Education and Workforce to ensure the compliance of each sponsored school.

-Our dedicated in-house Compliance Department works together with our schools to ensure that standards are met as well as offer additional support to help them meet their obligations.
+Our dedicated in-house compliance department works with our schools to ensure that requirements are met and offers additional technical assistance to help them meet their compliance obligations.

 As a careful steward of public tax dollars, OCCS provides a comprehensive package of fiscal oversight services for our member schools.

-Each year we make sure our schools are in compliance with all state and federal laws related to students with disabilities.
-A dedicated OCCS Special Education Department (SPED) conducts a data review of each school's SPED program and discusses the findings and provides recommendations to the school administration and staff to ensure better educational outcomes for students with disabilities.
+Each year, we ensure our schools comply with all state and federal laws related to students with disabilities.
+A dedicated OCCS Special Education Department (SPED) conducts a data review of each school's SPED program, discusses the findings, and provides recommendations to the school administration and staff to ensure better educational outcomes for students with disabilities.

 Public charter schools generally operate with just two-thirds of the per-pupil funding provided for traditional public school students, and those funds must be allocated to cover the significant costs of education, facilities and transportation.
 With very limited exceptions, Ohio charter schools receive no portion of local share or levy funding.